-Put yourself into your ideal guests shoes and ask yourself if your hotel is offering exactly what they need.
+Put yourself into your ideal guest’s shoes and ask if your hotel offers exactly what they need.
 Are you answering any pain points?

-Do they need somewhere that is family friendly and within walking distance of the seashore?
+Do they need somewhere family-friendly and within walking distance of the seashore?

 Or do they need somewhere quiet and close to easy transport links the night before a big business meeting?
 Identify the pain points and then solve them.